WolfCoder22/Machine-Learning/README.md

-# ML model selection, training, testing, with notes
+# ML model selection, training, testing, EDA functions, notes, and more
 ### Sci-Kit Learn and Pandas Library used.

 #### Machine Learning Function Files